Shoulder Examination Tests

 - Biceps Load Test 2 - Original Article

-- Compression Rotation Test (Crank Test) - performed with the patient lying and elevating the shoulder with the elbow flexed at 90 degrees.
+- "Crank Test" - performed with the patient lying and elevating the shoulder with the elbow flexed at 90 degrees.
 An axial load is applied while the arm is rotated internally and externally and circumducted.
 A click associated with pain makes the test positive.
 This mechanism is similar to the McMurray test for a torn meniscus in the knee.

 - O'Driscoll's SLAP Test - Shoulder is placed in the extreme abducted and externally rotated position.
 From this position a valgus stress is applied and a positive response is signified by pain at the shoulder. (from Krishnan, Hawkins & Adams.
 The Shoulder and the Overhead Athlete)